JackHars/Phantom/README.md

 Connect with other users and the developers:

 - **[GitHub Issues](https://github.com/JackHars/Phantom/issues)**: The primary channel for reporting bugs, tracking issues, and requesting specific features.

-- **[GitHub Discussions](https://github.com/JackHars/Phantom/discussions)**: For general questions, sharing experiences, and broader community interaction.
-- **Discord**: Join our community chat for real-time discussions and informal support _(Invite link: TBD - Check Discussions/Issues/Wiki)_
-- **[Wiki](https://github.com/JackHars/Phantom/wiki)**: Find additional documentation, user guides, FAQs, and troubleshooting tips (content evolves over time).
+- **[RetroPilot Discord](https://discord.gg/retropilot-660951518014341124)**: Join the RetroPilot community Discord server for real-time discussions, support, and connecting with other enthusiasts working on legacy Comma hardware.

+Special thanks to the [RetroPilot](https://github.com/RetroPilot) community for their ongoing efforts to maintain support for older Comma hardware and foster collaboration among fork developers.

 ---